Insecticide

-IR Mapper consolidates reports of insecticide resistance in Anopheles species, Aedes aegypti and Aedes albopictus
+Providing data-driven insights into insecticide resistance trends for Anopheles species, Aedes aegypti and Aedes albopictus to strengthen evidence-based decision-making

-Up-to-date, open-access information on insecticide resistance to guide malaria and vector-borne disease-control policy makers, programme managers, and researchers for the deployment of insecticidal tools.
+IR Mapper provides up-to-date open-access information on insecticide resistance to inform malaria and vector-borne disease control policy makers, programme manager and researchers of geographical and temporal trends in insecticide resistance.

 Dynamic visualization